Updated on October 18, 2019

 This guide covers crypto taxes for US citizens.
 We will go over what exactly has to be reported, how the taxes are calculated and how you can minimize your taxable gains.
 We will also look at how you should generate and file your crypto tax reports.

 Cryptocurrencies such as Bitcoin and Ethereum, are treated as property under federal tax law in the United States 1.
-The same tax principles that are applied to property transactions are also applicable to the trade or disposal of cryptocurrencies.
+This means that the same tax principles that are applied to property transactions are also applicable to the trade or disposal of cryptocurrencies.
 Property transactions are subject to capital gains tax — so is cryptocurrency - and must be reported on Form 8949.
 A capital gain occurs when you carry out any of the following transactions:

 These transactions do not result in capital gains: